biocatchltd/heksher-py/docs/stub_clients.rst

         return color_rgb_to_name(fore_rgb)

 .. code-block::
-    :caption: How to test the above code in pytest with a stub client
+    :caption: How to test the above code in pytest with a stub client in pytest
-    :emphasize-lines: 7, 11, 15-18
+    :emphasize-lines: 7, 11-12, 16-19

     from pytest import fixture
     from heksher.clients.stub import SyncStubClient, Rule